hackforla/accessibility/docs/wiki-and-issue-templates/issue-template-initiative.md

       - List all pages and global features with the user roles required to access each one

 #### GitHub Setup
-- [ ] Create Epic 1 — Initial Audit (resource 1.03.01) and add as a sub-issue
+- [ ] Create Epic 1 — Initial Audit using resource (resource 2.03.01) and add as a sub-issue
       to this Initiative
-- [ ] Create Epic 2 — Recurring Element Remediation (resource 1.03.02) and add
+- [ ] Create Epic 2 — Recurring Element Remediation (resource 2.03.02) and add
       as a sub-issue to this Initiative
-- [ ] Create Epic 3 — Page Audits (resource 1.03.03) and add as a sub-issue
+- [ ] Create Epic 3 — Page Audits (resource 2.03.03) and add as a sub-issue
       to this Initiative
-- [ ] Create Epic 4 — Error & Alert Fixes (resource 1.03.04) and add as a
+- [ ] Create Epic 4 — Error & Alert Fixes (resource 2.03.04) and add as a
       sub-issue to this Initiative
-- [ ] Create Epic 5 — Ongoing Audit Cycle (resource 1.03.05) and add as a
+- [ ] Create Epic 5 — Ongoing Audit Cycle (resource 2.03.05) and add as a
       sub-issue to this Initiative